csci338/fall2025/pages/_assignments/lab05.md

 ```

 #### Hints:
+* This is a good article: <a href="https://medium.com/@spaw.co/extracting-all-links-using-beautifulsoup-in-python-a96786508659" target="_blank">https://medium.com/@spaw.co/extracting-all-links-using-beautifulsoup-in-python-a96786508659</a>
 * Make sure you import Beautiful soup at the top of your python file:<br><br>
     ```py
 from bs4 import BeautifulSoup